nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Download the latest `vimification.jar` from [here](https://github.com/AY2223S2-CS2103T-T15-3/tp/releases).

-2. # Save the file in your intended folder.
+2. Save the file in your intended folder.
-   Vimification is a **desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Vimification can get your task management tasks done faster than traditional GUI apps.
-However, for users that are not fast typers or are unfamiliar with vim, we also provide a Graphical User interface (GUI) to assist you.

 ## Table of Contents